uptycslabs/kspm-helm-charts/README.md

 > [!TIP]
 > Tweak the appropriate fields in downloaded value files to enable or disable different features such as Uptycs Protect, Admission Controllers, and Detections on Audit Logs.

+> [!NOTE]
+> By default K8sosquery is installed in "uptycs" namespace and Kubequery in "kubequery" namespace but if you want to install the Helm charts and Kubernetes resources in a custom namespace please follow steps 5 and 6 instead of 3 and 4.

 3. Perform Helm installation of K8sosquery & Kubequery in chart's default namespace:
 ```console
 helm install k8sosquery -f <path_to_downloaded_k8sosquery_values_file> kspm-helm-charts/k8sosquery